Eddie Rosario Player Props: Braves vs. Guardians

 Eddie Rosario At The Plate

-- Among qualified batters in MLB action, he ranks 73rd in batting average, 115th in on-base percentage, and 27th in slugging.
+- Among qualifying hitters, he ranks 75th in batting average, while his on-base percentage ranks 110th and he is 27th in slugging.

+- In 61.3% of his 75 games this season, Rosario has picked up at least one hit.
+He's also had 19 multi-hit games.

+- Looking at the 75 games he has played this year, he's hit a long ball in 12 of them (16.0%), and in 5% of his trips to the dish.

-- In 21 games this year (28.4%), Rosario has picked up an RBI, and in 10 of those games (13.5%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- Rosario has had at least one RBI in 29.3% of his games this year (22 of 75), with two or more RBI 10 times (13.3%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.